Entering the Arena: Women, Politics and Peace-building (2013-2015)

 Despite the violent events of the summer and the difficult times that followed, the participants of the first cohort remained motivated and committed.
 They created their own online group and are in contact with Adam to provide updates on their achievements and the difficulties they encounter.
 In addition to the political outlines and interview summaries they submitted as part of their program assignments, the participants have been socially and politically active throughout the year.

-An important initiative of program participants in this respect was the “Shlom Bayit” (Domestic Peace, in Hebrew), an ongoing project that began during the military operation in Gaza in the summer, which brings together women of diverse backgrounds and viewpoints to talk, listen, learn about and discuss the Israeli-Palestinian Conflict.
+An important initiatives of program participants in this respect was the “Shlom Bayit” (Domestic Peace, in Hebrew), an ongoing project that began during the military operation in Gaza in the summer, which brings together women of diverse backgrounds and viewpoints to talk, listen, learn about and discuss the Israeli-Palestinian Conflict.
 Several participants have joined the Women Wage Peace group and have been active through it.
 Jointly, the participants have compiled a database of skills and resources each participant requires and skills and resources each participant can offer others, as a step towards forming a collaborative, supporting framework for future action.